Siddhant2002sike/weather-app/README.md

 5. The app will display the current weather information for the specified location.
 6. You can repeat steps 3-5 to check the weather for different locations.
 # Deployment
-- The Weather App is deployed using Netlify and can be accessed at https://weather-48t842yii-siddhant-s-projects-193d84f3.vercel.app/. 🌐🚀
+- The Weather App is deployed using Vercel and can be accessed at https://weather-48t842yii-siddhant-s-projects-193d84f3.vercel.app/. 🌐🚀
 # Credits
 - The Weather App was developed by Ashutosh Kumar.
 - Weather data is provided by the OpenWeatherMap API. 🌐🌦️